A resource for self-guided learning

 scale_y_log10()

-<- ggplot(data = yearly_counts, aes(x = year, y = n, color = genus)) +
+plot_count <- ggplot(data = yearly_counts, aes(x = year, y = n, color = genus)) +

 labs(x = "Year", y = "Abundance")

-/ plot_count + plot_layout(heights = c(3, 2)) plot_weight
+plot_weight / plot_count + plot_layout(heights = c(3, 2))

-to create more complex layouts.
+You can also use parentheses () to create more complex layouts.
 There are many useful examples on the patchwork website

 Exporting plots